braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/live_activities.md

 # Live Activities for iOS

 {% alert important %}
 Live Activities are currently in early access.
-Contact your Braze account manager if you're interested in participating in the early access.
+Contact your Braze account manager if you're interested in participating.
 {% endalert %}

 Live Activities are persistent, interactive notifications displayed on your lock screen, allowing you to keep an eye on things in real time.
 Because they appear on the lock screen, Live Activities ensure that your notifications won't be missed.
 Because they're persistent, you can display up-to-date content to your users without even having them unlock their phone.